Q: How long does it take to make a banjo?

 Q: Can I return a bridge if it is the wrong height or weight?

 A: Sure.
-As long as the bridge isn't damaged you can return it and I'll send you another one that will hopefully work better.
+As long as the bridge isn't damaged or modified you can return it and I'll send you another one that will hopefully work better.

 Q: Do you offer special pricing/discounts to working musicians?

-A: I know how hard it is to try and make a living through music, so yes, I do like to offer special pricing to full time musicians - just let me know if you think qualify and I'll see what I can do.
+A: I know how hard it is to try and make a living through music, especially in our current times, so yes, I do like to offer special pricing to full time musicians - just let me know if you think you qualify and I'll see what I can do.
 I'm also a sucker for vinyl and like bartering, so if you have an album out, I might be into trading for a bridge, or knocking some money off of a tailpiece.

 Q: What kind of skin heads do you use and how do you treat them?